tum-vision/learn_prox_ops/README.md

 -------------------
 The evaluation of our method included two exemplary linear inverse problems, namely Bayer color demosaicking and grayscale deblurring.
 In order to configure, organize, log and reproduce our computational experiments we structured the problems with the [Sacred](http://sacred.readthedocs.io/en/latest/index.html) framework.

 For a detailed explanation on a typical Sacred interface please read its documentation.
 We implemented two Sacred _ingredients_ (`elemental_ingredient, grid_ingredient`) which are both injected into our experiments.
-The experiments each consist of multiple command line executable Sacred _commands_.
+Among other things each of the experiments consists of multiple command line executable Sacred _commands_.

 If everything is setup correctly the `print_config` command for example prints the current configuration scope by executing: